fullstack-development/web3-roadmap/blockchain/ethereum.md

 * What are smart contracts?
 What problem are they solving?
 * Why is it impossible to write smart contracts for bitcoin, but for Ethereum is real?
 * What is Turing machine?
-* What happens when someone calls a smart contract function?
+* What happens in blockchain when someone calls a smart contract function?
 * How to make an http request from inside the smart contract function?
 * Is it possible to call the function of another smart contract from within a smart contract function?
 * Is it possible to call a smart contract function using a delayed timer?
 Can the contract return funds to the user automatically without calling functions if the transaction was violated?